Idnan/bash-guide/README.md

 ```

 ### l. `passwd`
-Allows the current logged user to change his password.
+Allows the current logged user to change their password.

 ### m. `ping`
 Pings host and outputs results.